tytydraco/yessleep/out/I_found_myself_stuck_in_an_infinite_subway_Here_is_the_first_few_hours_of_what_happened.md

 I woke up to the sound of water dripping right next to me.
 It was a slow drip, but loud enough that whenever a drop hit the puddle that formed under the seats, it echoed across the cart.
 Falling asleep in a subway is rarely a good idea, but in that moment I really didn't care.
 Not like I had anything valuable on me besides my phone, which I keep it in my jacket's inner pocket.
 Sitting on the plastic chair, my head tilted backwards, the light above me hit me right in the eyes, blinding me for a moment.
 When I regained my vision a few moments later, I realized that I was alone in the cart.

-"Strange," I thought, "it's rush hour.
+"Strange," I thought, "its rush hour.
 I didn't sleep that much, did I?"

 Sure enough, when I checked the time, it was 6 pm, and I boarded at around 5:50 pm.
 I tried switching to Google maps, thinking that perhaps I missed my stop, but it only showed me a blank map and a "GPS signal not found" message.